GamrGamr/Foculume/README.md

 Foculume is not code-signed, so Windows SmartScreen may show a warning the first time you run it.

-If you trust the download source, choose:

-More info -> Run anyway
+If you trust the download source, choose `More info -> Run anyway`.

 ## Supported Systems